voidquark/ghost_backup/README.md

 - `ansible-galaxy collection install community.mysql`
 - `ansible-galaxy collection install community.general`

+Role is using `json_query` [filter](https://docs.ansible.com/ansible/latest/user_guide/playbooks_filters.html#selecting-json-data-json-queries).
+For that reason is required to install python `jmespath` on your ansible host ( ansible controller ).

 ## Role Variables

 - **Default Variables**.
 Usually there is no need to change this but rather overwrite value in `host_vars` or `group_vars` if required.